First thing’s first, what is a menstrual cup?

-Making a one time investment in a reusable period product is not only sustainable and keep trash out of landfills, but also saves you money!
-No more purchasing pads and tampons every month just to have them end up in the garbage.
-Your menstrual cup is ready and waiting!
+Making a one time investment in a reusable period product is not only sustainable and keep trash out of landfills, but also saves you money.
+No more purchasing pads and tampons every month just to have them end up in the garbage 🤯.

 Using A Hello Menstrual Cup For The First Time

 Switching to a menstrual cup can take some practice at first.
 Be patient with yourself, relax, and take your time.
 If you’re nervous or tense your vaginal muscles may react, making it difficult to insert your cup successfully.